jessazam/jessazam/README.md

 #### I'm Jessica, a Junior Fron-End Developer in Colombia.

-I’m currently working on Front-end projects for small businesses.
 I’m looking to collaborate on front-end tech for fullstack projects